ConduitIO/streaming-benchmarks/results/mongo-kafka/20250428/README.md

 ### Kafka Connect

 We tested Kafka Connect v7.8.1 with Debezium's Mongo connector v3.1.
 The Kafka Connect worker uses the default settings.
+Here are some notable configuration changes that we made:

-We utilize the MongoDB connector with several custom configurations: schema inference is disabled, CDC returns the complete document (rather than the default behavior of showing only differences between original and updated documents), and we've adjusted the batch size.
+- schema inference is disabled
+- CDC returns the complete document (rather than the default behavior of showing only differences between original and updated documents)
+- we've adjusted the batch size
+- the Kafka Connect worker is given a heap of 10 GB.

 Full connector configurations can be found [here](https://github.com/ConduitIO/streaming-benchmarks/blob/37a666ad97ff495465bd18e3c6d53b35b16bf5f1/benchmarks/mongo-kafka-cdc/kafka-connect-dbz/data/connector.json).

 ## Running the benchmarks